ugururesin/Azure-ML-Capstone-Project/README.md

 4.)
 Combine Oversampling and Undersampling Techniques
 5.)
 Balanced Class Weight

 * For better metrics, the deep learning would be enabled in AutoML experimentation, however, this will increase the computation time.

+* Instead of *accuracy*, the *AUC Weighted* can be choosen as the primary metric since the feature response is imbalanced and the dataset is small.